Trump attacks social media companies after Facebook bans

 Facebook's move signaled renewed effort by the social media giant to remove people and groups promoting objectionable material such as hate, racism and anti-Semitism.
 The company said it has "always banned" people or groups that proclaim a violent or hateful mission or are engaged in acts of hate or violence, regardless of political ideology.

-On Twitter, Trump cited a number of individuals he said were being unfairly treated by social media companies, including Watson.
+On Twitter, Trump cited a number of individuals he said were being unfairly treated by social media companies, including Watson and actor James Woods.
 He insisted it was "getting worse and worse for Conservatives on social media!"

+Woods, one of Hollywood's most outspoken conservatives, has had his Twitter account locked.
+Twitter spokeswoman Katie Rosborough said Woods will need to delete a tweet that violated Twitter rules before he can be reinstated.

+Trump tweeted: "How can it be possible that James Woods (and many others), a strong but responsible Conservative Voice, is banned from Twitter?
+Social Media & Fake News Media, together with their partner, the Democrat Party, have no idea the problems they are causing for themselves.
+VERY UNFAIR!"

 Trump, who uses Twitter extensively to push his message, recently met with Twitter CEO Jack Dorsey at the White House after attacking the company and complaining that it was not treating him well because he was a Republican.
 He later described it as a "great meeting."